aidesingcoin/aidesingcoin-core/README.md

-Mercoin development tree
+Aidesingcoin development tree

-Mercoin is a PoS-based cryptocurrency.
+Aidesingcoin is a PoS-based cryptocurrency.

 Development process
 ===========================